HP-UX Posix Shell Programming

 • Developing menu-driven shell scripts

-• Scheduling background jobs using cron and at
+• Scheduling background jobs with crontab and at

 • Identifying and translating characters